Strategy Guide 7–9 min read

 When you first make the leap from a traditional 9-to-5 job into the world of independent work, it is incredibly easy to carry over corporate expectations.
 Most new freelancers assume that if they worked 40 hours a week at their old job, they should be billing 40 hours a week for their clients.

 However, this assumption is one of the quickest paths to burnout, underpricing, and deep frustration.
 In the freelance world, the hours you work do not always equal the hours you are paid for.
+If you build your financial projections on the fantasy of a 40-hour billable week, your business model is fundamentally broken before you even sign your first client.

-The Short Answer: The 20–30 Hour Rule
+The 20–30 Hour Rule

 In this comprehensive guide, we will break down the reality of freelance time management, explore the average billable hours for freelancers, and show you exactly how to structure your schedule for sustainable profitability.
+For a complete look at the financial results of these hours, see our master freelance pricing guide.

 What Are Billable vs Non-Billable Hours?